jawah/charset_normalizer/CONTRIBUTING.md

 It is essential that you run, prior to any submissions the mandatory checks.
 Run the script `./bin/run_checks.sh` to verify that your modification are not breaking anything.

+Also, make sure to run the `./bin/run_autofix.sh` to comply with the style format and import sorting.